-But now places that had hot weather in the summer are getting weather so hot it’s close to unbearable.
-And really cold winter places like Alaska seem to be warming up: there is less sea ice in the winter and in the summer the permafrost in many places is melting—causing lots of problems for coastal communities that have built their homes on frozen permafrost soil that used to be hard as rock all year long.
+For instance, places that had hot weather in the summer are getting weather so hot it’s close to unbearable.
+And really cold winter places like Alaska and even the North Pole seem to be warming up: there is less sea ice in the winter and in the summer the permafrost in many places is melting—causing lots of problems for coastal communities that have built their homes on frozen permafrost soil that used to be hard as rock all year long.

-There’s more heatwaves—that have killed thousands of people in Europe over the last few years.
+Heatwaves are getting hotter.
+They have killed thousands of people in Europe over the last few years.
 Every year in the US and Canada, summer temperature records seem to be broken as temperatures rise above normal.
-And then, maybe linked to the heatwaves, there’s the wildfires that devastated the forests on the west coast of America and Canada in 2016 and 2017.
+And then, maybe linked to the heatwaves, there’s the wildfires that have devastated the forests on the west coast of America and Canada every year since 2016.

 There seems to be so much more extreme weather.
 Atrocious weather that was reckoned to happen only once every 100 years—or not at all, now seems to be happening much more often.
 For example, the three hurricanes that ripped through the Caribbean and the USA almost at the same time in 2017—Harvey, Irma, and Maria—was an unprecedented event.
 Something like that had never happened before.

 So what’s going on?
 What is making the climate change?
 Why are there more heat waves, more droughts, and more hurricanes?
 Why do the scientists say that sea levels are rising?